BELLA-RadiationSimulations/GRAPPA/README.md

 ---
 # Overview
 GRAPPA is a Geant4 application that simulates the interaction of an incoming particle beam (typically electron or photons) with an High-Z material foil.
-The basic GRAPPA geometry consists of an incoming beam and a square target of given thickness (foil) that canbe rotated around the vertical axis.
-Detectors are placed onto the _world_ boundary, and the_world_ is a sphere that surrounds the initial particles and the target.
+The basic GRAPPA geometry consists of an incoming beam and a rectangular target of given thickness (foil) that can be rotated around the vertical axis.
+Detectors are placed onto the _world_ boundary; the _world_ is a sphere that surrounds the initial particles and the target.
 Final positions, momenta and proper time are registered by the detectors, that are triggered by the passage of

 - Primary particles
 - Electrons